About the Icon

 (oo-JAH-ma), is the principle of Cooperative Economics.

-Through its principle, LGBT Detroit supports the theory of collectively building and maintaining profitable and sustainable enterprises.
+Through its principle, LGBT Detroit supports the theory of collectively building and maintaining profitable and sustainable enterprises, people and communities.

 For over two decades, LGBT Detroit has been receiving unwavering support from neighboring communities in any capacity that promotes the wellbeing and integrity involved in fostering an environment conducive to lesbian, gay, bi and transgender individuals irrespective of race, culture or socio-economic status.
 The community support is manifested in their advocating, partnership, testifying before local and state legislators, providing safe gathering spaces where members of the LGBT community can interact without fear of persecution or bigotry.